El Grupo is run by a growing group of passionate, engaged individuals who care about youth, being active and healthy, and the community.

 Paul Durham | Vice President

 Within 48 hours of finishing my first bar exam, I was on a plane from Seattle to London to begin a two-month solo bike touring trip from London to Athens.
 I really didn’t know what I was doing, but I had read some books on the subject!
 I’ve loved cycling all my life and bike touring since that first long trip.
-I’m now a retired business transactions and securities lawyer, living in Tucson since 2004.
+I’m a former business transactions and securities lawyer, living in Tucson since 2004.
 After a much more recent bike touring trip in 2012 from Vancouver, BC to Tucson via the Pacific coast, I resolved to make a greater contribution to cycling in my home town and support the next generation of Tucson cyclists by joining the El Grupo Board.
 I am one of many adults who regret that there was no organization like El Grupo in my community when I was a kid.

 Steve Wilson | Treasurer